Mykola Trofymenko

-Mykola Trofymenko (born April 8, 1985) is a Ukrainian political scientist.
+Mykola Trofymenko (born April 8, 1985) is a Ukrainian Doctor of Political Science.
 He is Associate Professor of International Relations and Foreign Policy, Rector of Mariupol State University, Honoured Education Employee of Ukraine.

 Biography

 Education

 In 2002 he graduated from Mariupol Secondary School №41 and entered Mariupol State University with a degree in International Relations.
 He has Bachelor and Master degree majoring in International relations.
 After that he successfully finished Postgraduate studies at Mariupol State University, major 23.00.02 – political institutes and processes.
 Defended his dissertation at the I.F.
 Kuras Institute of Political and Ethnic Studies and received political science PhD in 2011.

 Since 2014 he is an Associate Professor of International Relations and Foreign Policy at MSU.

 Fluent in Ukrainian, English, Greek, Russian.

+In May 2024, Mykola Trofymenko completed his dissertation on “Political Problems of International Systems and Global Development” at Taras Shevchenko National University of Kyiv, receiving the degree of Doctor of Political Science.

 Professional and scientific activities

 From 2007 to 2011 he had been a Head of the International Relations Department of Mariupol State University.